 Financial planning becomes a regulated activity if it is provided with a view to providing another activity that is regulated.
 For example, financial planning is regulated where it is provided with a view to financial intermediation.
 That is when there is no wall.

 Providing life planning, financial planning, generic or general advice on types of investments, financial education, publicly available surveys, studies, or information, lifetime cashflow forecasts, explanation of product features and benefits, financial accounts, generally are not regulated activities.
 In fact, everything a retail consumer needs to make well-informed decisions can be accessed without recourse to a financial intermediary.

 The financial intermediary tells the consumer what to do.
 Everything is done for you.
-And, that advice is typically to buy more product, for the adviser to tap into for fees.
+And, that advice is typically to buy more products, for the adviser to tap into for fees.
 Asking the adviser to run your money is seldom the best solution.

 For do-it-yourself investors, the provision of studies on low-cost investing, education on diversification and behavioural economics, and comparison surveys on accessible direct-to-consumer platforms, all ensure that they can make a well-informed decision on buying or selling investments.

 When asked for an opinion on the buying and selling of a particular investment, the NIFP simply highlights in a balanced way the accessibility, options, features, benefits, and charges available to the investor of direct to consumer or advised routes for the investor to make a well-informed decision.

-Surveys show that whether advised or not the most popular outcome is readily understood, well-diversified and low-cost investments which are already available from a range of providers.
+Surveys show that whether advised or not the most popular outcome is readily understood, well-diversified and low-cost investments that are already available from a range of providers.
 Why pay the extra for intermediation?

 Nine times out of ten, the financial plan recommends "work" (what you do for a living) not products.
 That produces the all-important income-producing asset.

 That is a Charlie Munger quote about how incentives drive nearly everything.